lummwastaken/lummwastaken/README.md

 # About me
-- I am a decently skilled pixel artist
+I am an 18 y/o developer from Idaho, United States.

-- I am currently learning Javascript
+I have basic knowledge of java and c++, and am a competent artist in some other respects.